amitesh9000/amitesh9000/README.md

 - 👋 Hi, I’m @amitesh9000
-- 👀 I’m interested in CGPA
+- 👀 I’m interested in IT jobs
-- 🌱 I’m currently learning CSE
+- 🌱 I have completed B.Tech CSE from Vellore Institute of Technology
 - 📫 How to reach me amiteshroy417@gmail.com

 <!---